rose-collectionservices/digital-archives/02 Processing Tiers/03-tier_2.md

 1. Place selected hard drive in dock, connect the dock to a USB port on the computer, and power on the dock.
 The Windows file explorer should automatically open once the hard drive is mounted and recognized by the computer.
 2. If a folder for the collection doesn't already exist, follow the instructions in [Setting Up Folders](https://github.com/rose-collectionservices/digital-archives/blob/master/04%20Other%20How-Tos/Setting_Up_Folders.md) to create a collection folder with three subfolders (for original files, extracted files, and working files).
-3. In the ExtractedFiles folder, create subfolders for each disk image/batch you successfully transferred and expect to extract content from. *If a number is skipped in the Keep files, delete that folder from Originals and ExtractedFiles.
-This means that specific number either did not image or there was an issue uploading into the Keep.
-Check the media log or processing plan for more information.*
+3. In the ExtractedFiles folder, create a subfolder for each disk image/batch you successfully transferred and expect to extract content from.
+    * If you need to skip a number (because a disk wouldn't image, the content was duplicative, etc.), delete that folder from Originals and ExtractedFiles.
+Make sure the media log or processing plan explains why there's no Tier 1 copy or why you won't be extracting anything for Tier 2.
-4. Ideally you will be working on the same hard drive used during Tier 1 and therefore already have the disk images/logical copies on hand.
-If they are no longer on the working drive or you don't have enough space on drive used for Tier 1, start by downloading the preservation copies from the relevant repository and putting them in the appropriate subfolder under Originals:
+5. Ideally you will be working on the same hard drive used during Tier 1 and therefore already have the disk images/logical copies on hand.
+If the Tier 1 files are no longer on the working drive or there isn't room on the drive used during Tier 1 to extract the files, you will need to copy the Tier 1 files from the initial drive to a new working drive or download the preservation copies from the relevant repository and save them to an Originals folder on your current working drive.
  * Pulling down from Keep
    *  Log into the Keep using your netID and search for the collection or specific image you want to extract.
    *  Once you locate the disk image in the Keep, click on it to open the metadata form.
 You should see an option to download "Original Disk Image" at the very top.
 If you do not, talk with Katherine Fisher to double-check your Keep access level.
-   *  Download only the disk image or tar file, not any accompanying material.
+   *  Download the disk image or tar file, not any accompanying material.
    *  Place the downloaded file into the appropriate location in the Originals subfolder.
-   *  *Note that these will pull down with their PIDs as the identifying titles, so be sure to pay attention to which one you are on and make sure it goes into the proper folder.*
+   *  *Note that the files will now be identified by their PIDs, not their media numbers, so be careful they go into the correct folders.*
  * Pulling down from LIBSAFE Go
    * Log in and navigate to the appropriate collection container.
    * Check in to explore content, then right click on each disk image or folder you need and choose "download."